cse151a-fa24-group-project/CSE151A-Project-ML/README.md

 </details>

 ## 1. Introduction
 Our predictive task aims to recognize whether Peter Griffin is on screen during any given moment of a Family Guy episode.
-We hope that our model will allow those affected by prosopagnosia to more easily enjoy television shows, especially when applied to live-action formats.
-Our model may also prove useful in helping people create compilations featuring a character of their choosing.
+We are looking forward to explore image classification problems and hope that we can learn them from solving this predictive task.
+Ultimately, we hope that our model will allow those affected by prosopagnosia to more easily enjoy television shows, especially when applied to live-action formats.
+Our model might prove useful in helping people create compilations featuring a character of their choosing.

 ## 2. Data Prep